Bretzel Bread: Tricks and Video Tutorial

 Sunday, June 17, 2012

 Traditional soft pretzel recipes require a lye bath, but thankfully, you can achieve similar results with a baking soda bath.
 The advantage of using baking soda is that you probably already have it on hand and it's safe to handle, unlike lye.
 I have tried a few different Bretzel recipes, but this one is my all-time favorite, I now use it exclusively.
 I don't make any changes, it's that good!
-You can find it here.
 I'm going to share a few tips and then walk you through preparing your rolls, the baking soda bath, and finishing your Bretzel rolls.
 The video is at the very end of this post!

 - Yeast, baking soda, and bread flour all have expiration dates, make sure and check them before baking!

 - I use regular active dry yeast for this recipe.
 We used quick rising once, but it didn't work as well.
 I've never used bread machine yeast either.
 If in doubt, stick with regular!

 - If you're like me and forget to set out butter and milk to warm to room temperature (or you're impatient!), here is a little trick.
 Melt your butter in the microwave, then pour the milk into the same dish.
 Put the dish back in the fridge for a few minutes, until it feels lukewarm.